 Roberto Verdone is Full Professor of Telecommunications at the University of Bologna, where he is affiliated to the Electrical, Electronic and Information Engineering Department (DEI).

 He got his Master and PhD degrees from the University of Bologna in 1991 and 1995, respectively.
 On April 1st, 1996, he joined CNR (the National Research Council) as a researcher.
 In 1999 he became Senior researcher of CNR.
-Then, in 2001, he got his position as Full Professor at the University of Bologna, where he founded a research group named Radio Networks, affiliated to WiLab, the Wireless Communications Laboratory.
+Then, in 2001, he got his position as Full Professor at the University of Bologna, where he founded a research group named Radio Networks, affiliated to WiLab.

 During the past two decades he taught a number of courses in various curricula, both at the Bachelor and Master level, in Electronics, Aerospace, Management, and Telecommunications degrees, at the University of Bologna and Ferrara: on probability theory, signal theory, modulation and coding, wireless networks, mobile radio systems.
 He also taught courses on wireless sensor networks in Malaysia and Singapore.

-Currently, he teaches a course named Radio Networks within the international Master degree in Telecommunications Engineering of the University of Bologna, and two courses taken by students of other Engineering degrees: one named Vehicular Communications, one Project Management and Soft Skills.
+Currently, he teaches a course named Radio Networks within the international Master Degree in Telecommunications Engineering of the University of Bologna, and two courses taken by students of other Engineering degrees: one titled Internet of Things, one Project Management and Soft Skills.

 For six years, since 2008, he was the coordinator of the Master degree in Telecommunications Engineering in Bologna.

-Since 2016, he is one of the ten members of the University Quality Committee, co-responsible for the monitoring of quality of teaching in the whole University.
+Since 2016 until 2018, he ws one of the ten members of the University Quality Committee, co-responsible for the monitoring of quality of teaching in the whole University.

-His research activity is concerned with both infrastructure-based radio networks (Cellular and Mobile Radio Systems, Wireless Local Area Networks) and infrastructure-less radio networks (Ad Hoc and Wireless Sensor Networks, Vehicular Networks, the Internet of Things).
+His research activity is concerned with Mobile Radio Networks and the Internet of Things.
 Main topics investigated in the last ten years are Radio Resource Management for cellular systems, MAC and routing aspects of wireless sensor networks, and network architectures for the Internet of Things.
 In particular, he is currently active in the field of the integration of the IoT (Internet of Things) in 5G networks, and of UAV-aided networks.

 He is part of the Networld2020 Expert Group.
 In such role, in 2015 he was co-editor of a White Paper on “Experimental facilities for 5G in Europe”.